sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-commands/source-data-discover.md

 })
 ```

-Now if the source system sends a command like the following, they will only get the "name" back:
+Now, if the source system sends a command like the following, they will only get the "name" back:

 ```javascript
     "type": "std:source-data:discover",